|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 FindAGrave - Sgt Robert W Thomas (grave photo)

 FindAGrave - John Joseph Budarek, Jr (photo, grave photo)

 FindAGrave - Kenneth C Spohn (news article)

-Thanks to David Pennefather and Alexis Riroriro
+Thanks to David Pennefather and Alexis Riroriro for additional information

 Are you a relative or associated with any person mentioned?